Best Psychology Summer Programs – 2026

 1) Rice University Precollege Program

 On the hunt for a program that you can dive into at any time during the year and complete at your own pace?
 Rice University’s Precollege Program, available to students aged 13 and up, is an excellent option.
-Given that Rice’s mission is to improve the world through unconventional thinking and doing, their eight current courses aim to capture that ethos with options in subject areas like medicine, STEM, business, law, government, psychology and even aerospace.
+Given that Rice’s mission is to improve the world through unconventional thinking and doing, their psychology-focused course—Psychology In Our Everyday Lives—aims to capture that ethos.

 During your course, you’ll learn through a series of dynamic videos recorded by Rice professors, and engage in a variety of different activities along the way.
 Prepare for approximately 20-30 total hours of instruction, simulations, and assignments.
 Additionally, you’ll receive support from a mentor, who will provide direction and motivation along the way.
-All courses wrap with a capstone project, which allows you to demonstrate all that you’ve learned throughout the course..
-Even in an online format, the curriculum has been curated to be engaging and hands-on; in Global Affairs: Exploring Changing Political Systems, students not only explore the factors that lead to democratic survival or decline but also complete a comparative project on two countries.
-In Genome Engineering: Changing the Future of Medicine, students tackle genome editing, study clinical trials, and explore ethical considerations before creating a project that involves identifying a gene-editing strategy for a blood disorder.
+All courses wrap with a capstone project, which allows you to demonstrate all that you’ve learned throughout the course.
+Even in an online format, the curriculum has been curated to be engaging and hands-on.
+Psychology In Our Everyday Lives will teach you about foundational topics like the purpose and goals of psychological science, the mind-body connection, as well as the research & statistics methods you’ll need to dive into a capstone project.

-There is no limit to how many courses you can take at one time, a feature that allows you to explore your interests in great depth.
-You’ll receive a Certificate of Completion at the end of each program.
 Interested in applying?
-It’s a simple process—you’ll only need to provide basic personal information as well as a personal statement that discusses why you’re interested in your course of choice.
+It’s a simple process—you’ll need to provide basic personal information as well as a personal statement that discusses why you’re interested in your course of choice.

 2) Georgetown Pre-College Online Program

-• Application Deadline: varies depending on course, but is typically rolling until approximately a week before the course’s start date
+• Application Deadline: Varies depending on the session (usually a week before the start of the class)

 If you’re a high school student, the flexibility of Georgetown’s Pre-College Online Program is unmatched.
 Students as young as 13 can take courses year-round, exploring budding curiosities and career paths or delving deeply into subject areas they are passionate about.
-Currently, there are seventeen courses available in as many subject areas, spanning the fields of medicine, STEM, business, marketing, law, government, psychology, leadership, and more.
+In particular, Georgetown offers How the Brain Influences Behavior, available as both an enrichment course and a college credit course.

-All courses are delivered through a set of engaging and dynamic video lessons led by Georgetown professors, and involve approximately 20-30 hours of instruction and activities.
-During the course itself, you’ll be assigned a mentor with expertise in your course’s field who will support you through the material and be available to answer questions.
+All courses are delivered through a set of engaging and dynamic video lessons led by Georgetown professors, and involve at least 20-30 hours of instruction and activities (120+ hours if you’re enrolled in the college credit option).
+During the course itself, you’ll be assigned a mentor with expertise in the course’s field who will support you through the material and be available to answer questions.
 There are no live meetings required, so everything can be completed on your own schedule.
-The curriculum is designed for active learning; all courses conclude with a Final Capstone Project, which allows you to demonstrate what you’ve learned..
-For example, in Becoming a Surgeon: Skills, Specialties, and Diseases, students review case studies on abdominal conditions and observe procedures before completing videos and models related to abdominal anatomy and conditions.
-They’ll also learn how to tie surgical knots (have string and/or dental floss available!).
-In Becoming an Entrepreneur: An Inside Look at Innovation, students have the opportunity to take a business idea from ideation to a launch plan.
+The curriculum is designed for active learning.
+For example, you’ll learn the basics of neuroscience (as well as how it ties into real-life influences, like social media and product design), delve into topics like learning, sleep, and memory, and practice the scientific method.
+For your capstone, you’ll create a presentation that analyzes your own life and routines.

-To apply, you’ll just need to provide basic personal information as well as a brief personal statement that discusses why you wish to enroll in your program of choice.
-It’s also possible to take more than one course at a time.
+To apply, you’ll just need to provide basic personal information as well as a brief personal statement that discusses why you wish to enroll.
 Moreover, you’ll receive a Certificate of Completion for your college applications at the culmination of each course.

 • Program Length: 3 weeks